 Where is your favourite breakfast, brunch and most importantly, coffee spots?

-Foster Sundry in Bushwick - an amazing café + deli.
+in Bushwick is an amazing café + deli.
 They have speciality groceries, cheese + cured meats.
 And the coffee is delicious!
+Sunday in Brooklyn

 The night scene in Brooklyn is synonymous.
 Where and what are best bars, speakeasies and night life?